rushikesh-patil01/Python-Learning-Journey/README.md

 Successfully learned File Handling in Python using open(), read(), write(), append(), insert, remove, and Context Manager.
 Practiced file operations and understood how to store and manage data permanently using files.

 # ----------------------------------------------------------------------------------------------
+# Day 11 - Inheritance in Python (OOP)

+# Topics Covered
+# Introduction to Inheritance

+* What is Inheritance?
+* Why Do We Use Inheritance?
+* Parent Class (Base Class)
+* Child Class (Derived Class)

+# Types of Inheritance
+1. Single Inheritance
+2. Multiple Inheritance
+3. Multilevel Inheritance
+4. Hierarchical Inheritance
+5. Hybrid Inheritance

+# Additional Concepts
+* Constructor Inheritance
+* Code Reusability
+* Class Hierarchy
+* Real-World Examples of Inheritance

+# Questions Covered
+1. What is Inheritance?
+2. Why Inheritance is Used?
+3. What is a Parent Class?
+4. What is a Child Class?
+5. What are the Types of Inheritance in Python?
+6. What is Single Inheritance?
+7. What is Multiple Inheritance?
+8. What is Multilevel Inheritance?
+9. What is Hierarchical Inheritance?
+10. What is Hybrid Inheritance?
+11. What is Constructor Inheritance?
+12. What are the Advantages of Inheritance?
+13. Difference Between Parent Class and Child Class?

+# Programs Practiced
+* Single Inheritance
+* Multiple Inheritance
+* Multilevel Inheritance
+* Hierarchical Inheritance
+* Hybrid Inheritance
+* Constructor Inheritance
+* Using Parent and Child Classes

+# Key Learnings
+* Understood the concept of Inheritance in Object-Oriented Programming.
+* Learned how Child Classes inherit properties and methods from Parent Classes.
+* Explored all major types of Inheritance in Python.
+* Implemented Single, Multiple, Multilevel, Hierarchical, and Hybrid Inheritance.
+* Learned Constructor Inheritance and the use of `super()` function.
+* Improved code reusability and program organization using OOP concepts.

+# Interview Highlights
+* Inheritance provides code reusability.
+* Parent Class is also called Base Class or Super Class.
+* Child Class is also called Derived Class or Sub Class.
+* Python supports Multiple Inheritance.
+* `super()` is used to access Parent Class methods and constructors.

+# Outcome

+Successfully learned Inheritance in Python including Parent Class, Child Class, Single Inheritance, Multiple Inheritance, Multilevel Inheritance, Hierarchical Inheritance, Hybrid Inheritance, Constructor Inheritance, and `super()` function.
+Built a strong foundation in Object-Oriented Programming and code reusability concepts.

+# ---------------------------------------------------------------------------------------------------------------